-To develop our recommendations, we conducted a national scan to identify schools, districts, and states that had implemented COVID-19 testing in K-12 schools in the fall semester of 2020 ("early adopters").7 First, we scanned news reports at two time points in early December and examined the academic literature (peer-reviewed and pre-prints) and grey literature sources including school, district, and state websites.
-Through our professional networks, we solicited referrals to K-12 schools conducting COVID-19 testing of students or staff.
-Through these efforts, we identified hundreds of schools and districts that had implemented COVID-19 testing as of December 2020.8
+To develop our recommendations, we conducted a national scan to identify schools, districts, and states that had implemented COVID-19 testing in K-12 schools in the fall semester of 2020 ("early adopters").® First, we scanned news reports at two time points in early December 2020 and examined the academic literature (peer-reviewed and pre-prints) and gray literature sources, including school, district, and state websites.
+Through our professional networks, we solicited referrals to K-12 schools that were conducting COVID-19 testing of students or staff.
+Through these efforts, we identified hundreds of schools and districts that had implemented COVID-19 testing as of December 2020.®

 From our initial sample, we contacted schools that had implemented a variety of testing approaches across diverse contexts.
-We conducted semi-structured telephone interviews lasting 30 to 90 minutes with more than 80 leaders from schools, school districts, state and local health departments, as well as other organizations involved in testing implementation.9 We also fielded a 5-10 minute online survey to a larger sample of schools and districts about COVID-19 testing to gather perspectives from a sample of early adopters.
+We conducted semistructured telephone interviews lasting 30 to 90 minutes with more than 80 leaders from schools, school districts, state and local health departments, and other organizations involved in testing implementation.
+We also fielded a five- to ten-minute online survey to a larger sample of schools and districts about COVID-19 testing to gather perspectives from a sample of early adopters.
 To supplement these stakeholder perspectives, we reviewed internal testing program documentation and testing data provided by schools and districts.